 The end result actually surpassed my expectations.
 These bite size cakes are crispy on the outside but deliciously soft and moist on the inside.
 As they are made using raw ingredients (including the mung beans as well as the mushrooms) they have a vibrant fresh flavour with sweet, spicy and earthy notes which work together very happily.

-I used chestnut mushrooms in this recipe but closed cup mushrooms are perfectly ok too (just make sure they are quite firm, small are best).
+I used chestnut mushrooms in this recipe but closed cup mushrooms are perfectly ok too (just make sure they are quite firm and small).

 - 130 g mushrooms closed cup or chestnut, roughly chopped